HallaSurvivor/Blog/_posts/2022-06-21-model-categories.md

 effective (or even possible).
 But model categories have a fair number of problems themselves.

-For one, besides quillen equivalence, there's no _great_ notion of a functor between model categories.
+For one, there's no _great_ notion of a functor between model categories.
 In the case that a functor
 $F : (\mathcal{C}_1, \mathcal{W}_1) \to (\mathcal{C}_2, \mathcal{W}_2)$
 comes from and adjoint pair, then we can [derive][34] it to get a